 Addons that are enabled for all applications can be useful, but they can add up quickly because whenever a global addon gets updated, a new application version is created.
 So if you use a global addon and that addon gets updated often, the disk capacity fills up fast.

 Try to attach addons to individual applications unless you need a global addon.

-For base containers, if your addon needs additional tools and dependencies during its installation, make sure you remove them afterwards (as part of the
+For base instances, if your addon needs additional tools and dependencies during its installation, make sure you remove them afterwards (as part of the

 post-stop hook).
-This will make your application image lighter and all containers launched from it will start faster.
+This will make your application image lighter and all instances launched from it will start faster.